Friday, June 17, 2011

 • Mondeuse du Bugey "Coteaux de Mataret"

-A local from many generations and young father, entrepreneur and explorer, faithful and passionate, Thierry craft his wines with love, care and attention.
+A local from many generations and a young father, entrepreneur, and explorer, faithful and passionate, Thierry crafts his wines with love, care, and attention.
 He is a perfectionist, attached to details.
-Both wines under the name of Mataret, are produced from low yielding vines and grown pretty much organically. .
+Both wines under the name "Mataret" are produced from low-yielding vines and grown pretty much organically.

-Mondeuse du Bugey "Mataret" is bright, crisp, mineral, with racy red berries flavors.
-The grapes are fully destemmed and undergo semi Carbonic Maceration to maximize the fruit expression.
+• Mondeuse du Bugey "Mataret" is bright, crisp, and mineral, with racy red berry flavors.
+The grapes are fully destemmed and undergo semi-carbonic maceration to maximize the fruit expression.

 2007 Thierry Tissot Roussette du Bugey Mataret (Altesse) Savoie France